Following the emergence of Coronavirus (COVID-19) in the UK, we explore matters to consider for your music group.

-- Providing practical advice on running your group, e.g. about contracts, Charity Commission reporting, paying professional musicians, financial planning etc. Our comprehensive guidance page for members now also includes information on planning for the future and is constantly being updated, so do bookmark it and come back often.
-Topics include:
+- Providing practical advice on running your group, e.g. about contracts, Charity Commission reporting, paying professional musicians, financial planning etc. Our comprehensive guidance pages for members are constantly being updated, so do bookmark them and come back often:

 - Cancelling events